wuyichen24/coding-interview/docs/problems/tree/Is_Balanced_Binary_Tree.md

 ## Solutions
 - Solution 1: Top-down recursion
+   - Idea:
       - Get the height of the binary tree.
       - When getting the height:
          - Use -1 as a signal to indicate the sub-tree is not balanced.
          - Return the height if both of the left sub-tree and the right sub-tree are balanced.
+   - Complexity
+      - Time complexity: *O(n)* (Each node in the tree is visited exactly once).
   ```java
   public boolean isBalanced(TreeNode root) {
       int height = getHeight (root);